rajasegar/turbo-sspa/README.md

-# Turborepo starter with pnpm
+# Single SPA Microfrontends using Turborepo starter with pnpm

 This is an official starter turborepo.